5 Surprising Ways Oil Refineries Are Adapted for the Future

 Oil refineries aren’t merely factories—they are increasingly becoming innovators in their own right.
 Here are some concrete examples of how leading companies are pushing the boundaries of traditional refining:

-1. Marathon Petroleum: This company is a front-runner in the transition to renewable fuels.
+1. **Marathon Petroleum**: This company is a front-runner in the transition to renewable fuels.
 Having invested over $1 billion in its renewable diesel capabilities, Marathon has significantly shifted its focus from traditional oil refining to green energy solutions.
-The firm’s efforts provide a model for how existing infrastructure can be repurposed to meet new demands.
+The firm’s efforts provide a model for how existing infrastructure can be repurposed to meet new demands and align with the insights from the article on how Calico’s $1 billion bet could revolutionize longevity science.

 Several tools and technologies are emerging to support refineries in this energy transition: